mandymichael/textlab/pages/posts/markdown/view-transitions-text-transition.md

 ```

-The animation aspect just works the same way that it does for regular animations, I used clip path to "reveal" the text on the new page.
+The animation aspect is just a regular CSS animation, so you don't have to do anything fancy here.
+I used `clip-path` to "reveal" the text on the new page.
 It works pretty similar to the original text effect except instead of having it just spin in place I had it spin in and out.

 ```css
 @keyframes spin {